This is the second part of my review of the JW Marriott hotel in Venice.

 - whilst it’s great that they can now serve outside again due to controlling the wasps, it is a mistake to ONLY serve outside.
 It is simply too hot, especially for children, even at 7pm.

 Everything else …..

 There is a lot to see on the island – much of it very impressive – and this review won’t cover it all.
 Here is a taster.

 Here is the lobby bar.
 Again, I was very impressed by the design:

-Yet again, they manage to annoy you.
-Once you have sat down, a member of staff comes along and places a card and pencil on your table.
+Note that, once you have sat down, a member of staff comes along and places a card and pen on your table.
 The card says “Room number: [filled in for you]” and underneath “Tip: [left blank for you to fill in]”.
 The only thing that will be served to you during breakfast is a pot of coffee.

 This is the garden of one of the suites in the cottages in the grounds: